Cisco MediaNet for IP Video Surveillance ExaminedBy Antony Look, Published Nov 14, 2010, 07:00pm EST

 Now more than 4 years from Cisco's first foray into the video surveillance market, the industry waits for Cisco's big move or key advantage to be revealed (beyond their obvious channel strength).
 Indeed, many of their surveillance offerings have been re-brands or 'me-too' offerings (see Cisco-Pelco and Cisco PSIM/Analytic sources).

 At ASIS 2010, an announcement that received little recognition has the potential to have a significant impact.
-Cisco announced that its IP Surveillance Cameras would start shipping with their MediaNet video optimization offering built in.
+Cisco announced that its IP Surveillance Cameras would start shipping with their MediaNet [link no longer available] video optimization offering built in.
 Cisco markets MediaNet as a solution to the demanding requirements of running various applications over a single IP network including data, telephony and video (such as surveillance).

 We think this is interesting because (1) it leverages a clear technological advantage that Cisco has over IP video surveillance providers - IP networking and (2) it addresses a core need - running IP cameras over the IT network.

 Inside the Pro section, we dig into MediaNet, examining its capabilities, strength and weaknesses.

 The adoption of medianet for IP video surveillance will depend on two key factors:

 - The use of enterprise class Cisco networking gear

 - The comfort level of running IP video on the corporate LAN

 The best fit for Cisco's medianet/IP video surveillance are for larger organizations already employing Cisco enterprise class equipment, and require guarantees that additional IP video will not adversely impact their business critical network applications.
 For these organizations the incremental cost of a medianet will be minimal, the cost savings of not having to deploy a secondary IP video surveillance network will be substantial, and the reduced labor cost for camera installation and access layer provisioning will be modest.